centrifuge/go-substrate-rpc-client/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/centrifuge/go-substrate-rpc-client)](https://goreportcard.com/report/github.com/centrifuge/go-substrate-rpc-client)

 Substrate RPC client in Go.
 It provides APIs and types around Polkadot and any Substrate-based chain RPC calls.
-This client is modelled after [polkadot-js/api](https://github.com/polkadot-js/api).
+This client is modeled after [polkadot-js/api](https://github.com/polkadot-js/api).

 ## State

 This package is feature complete, but it is relatively new and might still contain bugs.
-We advice to use it with caution in production.
+We advise to use it with caution in production.
 It comes without any warranties, please refer to LICENCE for details.

 ## Documentation & Usage Examples